 The bill amends various sections of the General Laws to provide technical amendments to the chapters on subdivision of land and zoning ordinances for towns and cities.
-It introduces new legal language that clarifies the powers and duties of planning boards or commissions, including their authority to review development and subdivision applications, as well as development plan reviews.
+It enhances the powers and duties of local planning boards or commissions, including the authority to review development and subdivision applications or development plan reviews as directed by city or town zoning ordinances.

-Overall, the bill aims to enhance the efficiency and accountability of local planning and zoning processes while addressing housing availability, particularly for affordable units.
-The act would take effect upon passage.
+Overall, the bill aims to streamline the planning and zoning processes while promoting affordable housing and ensuring public participation in local development decisions.
+The act will take effect upon passage.

 Statutes affected: 1086: 45-22-7, 45-22.2-8